Celebrate Fall in Colorado, 7 Great Ways to Join the Fun

 Enjoy Patio Season Before It’s Over

-At lower elevations, you might get lucky and have a winter season that lets you enjoy the patio almost year-round, but it’s certainly not a given.
-So make sure you enjoy these final weeks of pleasant weather by taking advantage of all the delicious fall food and beverages Colorado’s restaurants, breweries, and distilleries have to offer.
-Take a brewery tour in Summit County to try local offerings of pumpkin ales, or visit Stem Ciders in Denver or on their farm in Lafayette for some appley, boozy goodness.
-Most breweries roll out seasonal varieties like Oktoberfest and pumpkin beers, as well as more creative varieties made with ingredients like spiced hops, cinnamon, and even yams, so get out and enjoy patio season while you still can with a local brew or cocktail.
+Take a brewery tour in Summit County to try local offerings of pumpkin ales.
+Visit Stem Ciders in Denver or their farm in Lafayette for some appley, boozy goodness.
+Most breweries roll out seasonal varieties like Oktoberfest and pumpkin beers and more creative varieties made with ingredients like spiced hops, cinnamon, and even yams.
+So get out and enjoy patio season while you still can with a local brew or cocktail.
+Or, visit one of Colorado's local wineries and stop in at their wine-tasting room.

 By Emily Krempholtz